Velasquez helps Pirates beat Reds 2-0 for 7th straight win

 Pirates starters have gone at least six innings without allowing more than three earned runs in 12 of the past 13 games.
 The only exception came Saturday, when Rich Hill gave up one run but lasted just five innings in a 2-1 win.

-Pirates: OF Bryan Reynolds was placed on the bereavement list. … INF Drew Maggi was selected from Double-A Altoona.
-1B Ji Man Choi (left Achilles strain) was transferred to the 60-day injured list to make room on the 40-man roster.
+The Pirates called up 33-year-old infielder Drew Maggi from Double-A Altoona.
+Outfielder Bryan Reynolds was placed on the bereavement list, and first baseman Ji Man Choi (left Achilles strain) was transferred to the 60-day injured list.

+Maggi is looking for his big league debut.
+He has played 1,155 games in 13 minor league seasons.
+He was selected by the Minnesota Twins on Sept.
+18, 2021, but never appeared in a game.

+“It’s cool, man.
+It’s emotional,” Shelton said.
+“When I told a couple guys yesterday, this is what we’re going to do, the smiles on players’ faces is what says it all.
+Being able to give him a hug this morning, that’s like being able to do something with one of your kids.”

 UP NEXT